-It’s been a two-year wait, but finally, the NCAA Tournament action is back on Thursday, March 18th, 2021.
-All of the matches will be played in Indiana, with most in Indianapolis, and the likes of CBS, TBS, TNT, and truTV will broadcast every single moment.
-Now, despite having several options to choose from, only those in the US can stream the 2021 March Madness event.
+The NCAA Tournament action is back on Tuesday, March 14th, 2023, with the likes of CBS, TBS, TNT, and truTV will broadcast every single moment.
+Now, despite having several options to choose from, only those in the US can stream the 2023 March Madness games.
 Geo-blocking can be annoying, but it can also be bypassed.
 Do you want to know how?
-Here’s how you can watch March Madness 2021 live anywhere.
+Here’s how you can watch March Madness 2023 live anywhere.

 Very Popular, yet Only Local – NCAA Streaming Blocked

 March Madness is a very popular event among college basketball fans.
 While there’s a two-year gap between the last tournament and this one, back in 2019, March Madness saw a huge number of viewers.

 In fact, the 2019 championship averaged 10.9 million viewers across TBS, TNT, CBS, and truTV, along with the March Madness Live streaming service on the web, mobile and connected devices.

 That’s quite a number actually, but the sad truth is that this viewership comes only from the United States.
 The channels broadcasting the event are only accessible in the US, blocking everyone abroad in the process.

 So, why and how exactly are these restrictions applied?
 Streaming services around the world apply what we call geo-blocking, primarily for copyright and licensing reasons.